 New Christmas theory: Santa is a ghost.

-For years, the whereabouts of the grave of St. Nicholas of Myra — the inspiration for the modern-day Santa Claus — have been contested.
-Historical records claimed that he was buried at the church bearing his name, however, extensive searches of the grounds revealed nothing.
-Rumors also flew that his bones had been stolen by Italian merchants during medieval times.
+For centuries, the location of the grave of St. Nicholas of Myra — the inspiration for the modern-day Santa Claus — has been contested.
+Historical records have claimed that he was buried at the church that bears his name, but extensive searches of the grounds revealed nothing of substance.

-“We believe this shrine has not been damaged at all, but it is quite difficult to get to it as there are mosaics on the floor,” Karabayram said.
+“We believe this shrine has not been damaged at all, but it is quite difficult to get to it as there are mosaics on the floor,” he said.
 “Each tile will need to be removed one by one so the floor can be returned to its present glory.”

 Still, Karabayam remains optimistic that he will find St. Nicholas.
 He plans to hire a new team, comprised of scientists with eight different specialties, to work at the site.
 The groundwork has already begun, and Karabayam says the team will hopefully unearth the shrine’s secrets soon.

 Many locals would likely be thrilled by the discovery, as St. Nicholas remains a strong fixture in the area.
 Another church in the town even plays host to a Santa Claus museum, and a sarcophagus pays tribute to the famed saint.

 A 4th-century Greek Bishop, St. Nicholas of Myra was revered for his generosity, especially toward children.
 He was known for popularizing the tradition of leaving secret gifts for loved ones around the holidays.
 This gave rise to the Dutch legend of Sinterklaas, and later, Santa Claus.

 It’s little wonder why St. Nicholas is one of the most famous Christian figures of all time.
 But while much has been said about his life and legends, little is known for sure about his death.
 And only time will tell whether we get a full answer about his final resting place.